 A. Pawsh has 3 locations.
-One on the east side of League City, one near South Shore in League City, and another in Clear Lake City.
+One on the east side of League City, Friendswood, and another in Clear Lake City.
 To find the location nearest you click here.

 Q. Does Pawsh board cats?
 Does Pawsh groom cats?

-A. Yes, Pawsh does board cats, however, we only do so at our South Shore location in League City.
-All three locations do cat grooming.
+A. No, Pawsh does currently board cats, however, all three locations do cat grooming.

 Q. How much does Pawsh charge for its services?

-A. Daycare and boarding prices can be found by clicking here.
+A. Daycare and boarding prices can be found by clicking here or contact us for current rates.
 Since pets vary in size, coat length and condition it is best to call the location you wish to visit to get grooming price information.

 Q. Which vaccines does Pawsh require?

-A. Pawsh requires that ALL dogs boarding, staying for daycare, or cageless grooming is up to date on their rabies, distemper/parvo combo, and bordetella vaccines.
-Cats must be current on rabies and FVRCP/C. We will accept a 3-year rabies vaccine, however, we require that the distemper/parvo for dogs and feline leukemia for cats be updated annually and the bordetella be updated every 6 months.
-If your vet has given your pet a 12-month bordetella vaccine we will accept that.
+A. Pawsh adheres to local laws that require that ALL dogs boarding, staying for daycare, or cageless grooming is up to date on their rabies, distemper/parvo combo, and Bordetella vaccines.
+Cats must be current on rabies and FVRCP/C. We will accept a 3-year rabies vaccine, however, we require that the distemper/parvo for dogs and feline leukemia for cats be updated annually and the Bordetella be updated every 6 months.
+If your vet has given your pet a 12-month Bordetella vaccine we will accept that.

 Q. My vet says my dog is too old for the distemper/parvo vaccine.
 Can I still board him at Pawsh?

 A. Yes, just have your vet give you a letter stating that your pet is too old for that vaccine.
-You will still be required to have an updated rabies (it’s the law) and a current bordetella.
+You will still be required by law to have an updated rabies and a current Bordetella.
 Pawsh assumes no liability for an illness that is preventable by proper vaccinations.